lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
 Here's an example.
 Individuals with diabetes have a much higher risk of developing CVD because of toxicity from high blood glucose.
-Depending on the predictor, including diabetes cases may bias the estimates so removing them may be needed.
-So we run a model that excludes participants with diabetes and one with diabetes cases, then output the fixed effect estimates for both.
+Depending on the predictors we include, we may need to remove diabetes cases as they may be biasing the estimates.
+We should compare how including participants with diabetes changes the model by two models, with and without diabetes cases.
+Then output the estimates for both using the fixef function.

 The estimate for BMI in the model without diabetes cases is slightly higher than the estimate that includes diabetes cases.
 This suggests that diabetes cases may be reducing the estimate.
 However, the differences are very small, so if there is bias it isn't large.